CollectiveDS/documentation/oauth.md

 }
 ```

+**Note:** To account for legacy clients, we also return the same token as `access-token`.
+This field is deprecated and will be removed soon.
+Use `access_token` moving forward.

 > Important: Your application should store both values in a secure, long-lived location that is accessible between different invocations of your application.